Information on this topic:

 You are cordially invited to join us for an upcoming event . . .

 As the first in a series of special-interest groups, PowerDirector Forum began weekly on Fridays, starting February 7, at 10 a.m. in the Video Lab.
+Effective March 15, 2014, by agreement of participants, the meetings are now held twice each month on the 1st & 3rd Friday morning.

 This highly-rated consumer video editing program includes very easy slideshow and video-creation modules.
 Besides attached website helps, long-time Power Director user Bob Cummings has prepared a "HOW TO" video for use by beginners.
 He has also created an instructional video on utilizing Google Maps in videos.
 Both of these helps will be available in the LAB.
 Please come to learn and to share.